microsoft/ivy/language.md

     type color = {red,green,blue}

-This declares a type with exactly three values, and also declares individuals `red`, `green` and `blue` as its elements.
+This declares a type with exactly three distinct values, and also declares individuals `red`, `green` and `blue` as its elements.

 ### Actions

-An *action* in IVy mutates components of the state.
+An *action* in IVy mutates the values of state variables.
 For example, here is a declaration of an action that adds a link between two nodes:

     action connect(x:node, y:node) = {
         link(x,y) := true
     }

 The action `connect` is defined in terms of one of IVy's primitive
 actions: an assignment.
-An assignment modifies the value of a function or relation.
-In this case, the single pair (*x*,*y*) is added to `link` (or put another way, the value of the expression `link(x,y)` is set to true, without otherwise modifying `link`).
-The values of all other components remain unchanged by the assignment.
+An assignment modifies the value of a variable.
+In this case, the single pair (*x*,*y*) is added to the relation `link` (or put another way, the value of the expression `link(x,y)` is set to true, without otherwise modifying `link`).
+Because there is no aliasing in IVy.  the values of all other variables remain unchanged by the assignment.

-We can use variables to make larger modifications to a relation.
+We can use place-holders to make larger modifications to a relation.
 For example, here is an action that removes all links from a given node *x*:

     action clear(x:node) = {